SAP-samples/cloud-extension-html5-sample/mission/cloud-connector/README.md

    ![Create Self Signed Certificate](./images/CertificateCloudConnector2.png)

 3. Once the self-signed certificate is created, look in the **Configuration** screen and click on **Download certificate in DER format** icon in **System Certificate** section.
-We will use this certificate in a later step to establish the trust between the SAP Cloud Connector and the SAP S/4HANA system.
+We will use this certificate in a later step to establish the trust between the Cloud Connector and the SAP S/4HANA system.

    ![Donwload Signed Certificate](./images/CertificateCloudConnector4.png)